 Scherto Gill is the GHFP’s Executive Secretary and Senior Fellow.
 She is responsible for its office leadership and provides direction and clarity to the GHFP’s strategic research and policy development.
 Scherto works closely with the GHFP’s Trustees and CEO in advancing the GHFP’s mission, carries out the board’s decisions, and supervises the GHFP’s programmes and activities.
 She is also on the Board of Rising Global Peace Forum, and Spirit of Humanity Forum.
-Scherto directs the UNESCO/GHFP partnership on Transformative Education and Collective Healing, and she is a co-Chair of G20 Interfaith Forum Education Working Group.
-She contributes to the development of UK’s Spirituality in Education initiative, and is a Trustee of Lewes New School.
-She is author and co-author of numerous books and articles. https://scherto.com/books/
+Scherto directs the UNESCO/GHFP partnership on Collective Healing, Social Justice and Well-Being, and she is a co-Chair of G20 Interfaith Forum Education Working Group.
+She is a Laureate of Luxembourg Peace Award.
+Scherto is author and co-author of numerous books and articles. https://scherto.com/books/

 Garrett Thomson is the GHFP’s CEO.
 He received his DPhil from the University of Oxford.
 Currently he is Compton Professor of Philosophy at the College of Wooster, USA.
 He was formerly the CEO of the World Subud Association from 2005-2010.
 Garrett is the author of numerous books including Needs; Kant; Introduction to Modern Philosophy; and a series of introductory texts on Descartes, Locke, Aristotle, Kant, and Leibniz.
 He co-edited the six-volume The Longman Standard History of Philosophy.
 His other recent works include Una Introduccion a la Practica de la Filosofia, On Philosophy and On the Meaning of Life.
 Most recently, Garrett has co-authored books as part of the GHFP’s research team.